Chris Taylor Player Props: Dodgers vs. Nationals

 Nationals Pitching Rankings

-- The Nationals' 4.48 team ERA ranks 20th among all league pitching staffs.
+- The Nationals have a 4.46 team ERA that ranks 21st among all MLB pitching staffs.

-- Nationals pitchers combine to allow 66 total home runs at a rate of 1.2 per game (to rank 22nd in the league).
+- Nationals pitchers combine to give up 70 total home runs at a clip of 1.3 per game (to rank 23rd in the league).

-- In his most recent appearance on Wednesday against the San Diego Padres, the right-hander threw 5 2/3 innings, allowing three earned runs while surrendering three hits.
+- Corbin (4-5) gets the starting nod for the Nationals in his 12th start of the season.
+He's put together a 4.88 ERA in 62 2/3 innings pitched, with 40 strikeouts.

-- In 10 games this season, the 31-year-old has put up a 4.32 ERA and 6.7 strikeouts per nine innings, while allowing a batting average of .254 to opposing hitters.
+- In his most recent appearance on Saturday, the lefty tossed 6 1/3 innings against the Kansas City Royals, giving up six earned runs while surrendering seven hits.

 © 2023 Data Skrive.
 All rights reserved.